psenger/Best-Practices-For-Rest-API/README.md

 #### Versioning

-Resources should be versioned, in the url works best.
-Because you can stand up a server to represent that endpoint, and not convolute your code with cross concerns of versioning. for example
+Resources should be versioned, in the base of the url works best.
+This works in the base of the url because it is easy to stand up a server to represent that endpoint, and not convolute your code with cross concerns of versioning. for example

 ```
 /v2/books
 ```

 Keep in mind that semantic versioning works, but the major number implies incompatibility.
 So as a convention, use the major number for endpoints.
-So don't do names for the versions such as
+Avoid names for the versions such as "2.14.2".
+As you can see this will ultimately become a nightmare to manage.

 ```
 /v2.14.2/books